blackcat0615/spgvla/README.md

-# SPGVLA: Simple Progress Guidance For Vision Language Model
+# SPGVLA: Simple Progress Guidance For Vision Language Action Model

 ## Overview
 The LeHome Challenge is an interesting competition that requires participants to use models to fold four types of clothing.
 Compared to other simple grasping tasks, this is clearly a long-horizon task, where two robotic arms need to work together to fold the garments.
 The repo integrates the SPG and WM modules, significantly improving the model's performance on long-horizon tasks.